NeliswaQwabe/python_calculaor/README.md

 ## 📦 How to Run

-1. Clone or download the repository.
+1. Clone or download the repository: gh repo clone NeliswaQwabe/python_calculaor
 2. Open a terminal and navigate to the project directory.
 3. Run the program using: